Harriet Martineau: Views on religion, philosophical atheism, and Darwin

-From 1852 to 1866, she contributed regularly to the Daily News, writing sometimes six leaders a week.
-She wrote over 1600 articles for the paper in total.
+From 1852 to 1866, she contributed regularly to The Daily News, writing sometimes six leaders a week.
+She wrote more than 1,600 articles for the paper in total.
 It also published her Letters from Ireland, written during a visit to that country in the summer of 1852.
 For many years she was a contributor to the Westminster Review; in 1854 she was among financial supporters who prevented its closing down.

 Martineau believed she had experienced psychosomatic symptoms and later benefits from mesmerism; this medical belief of the times related the uterus to emotions and hysteria.
 She had symptoms of hysteria in her loss of taste and smell.
 Her partial deafness throughout life may have contributed to her problems.
 Various people, including the maid, her brother, and Spencer T. Hall (a notable mesmerist) performed mesmerism on her.
 Some historians attribute her apparent recovery from symptoms to a shift in the positioning of her tumor so that it no longer obstructed other organs.
 As the physical improvements were the first signs of healing she had in five years and happened at the same time of her first mesmeric treatment, Martineau confidentially credited mesmerism with her "cure".

 She continued her political activism during the late 1850s and 1860s.
-She supported the Married Women's Property Bill and in 1856 signed a petition for it organized by Barbara Bodichon.
+She supported the Married Women's Property Bill and in 1856 signed a petition for it organised by Barbara Bodichon.
 She also pushed for licensed prostitution and laws that addressed the customers rather than the women.
-She supported women's suffrage and signed Bodichon's petition in its favor in 1866.
+She supported women's suffrage and signed Bodichon's petition in its favour in 1866.

 In the early part of 1855, Martineau was experiencing heart disease.
 She began to write her autobiography, as she expected her life to end.
-Completing the book rapidly in three months, she postponed its publication until after her death, and lived another two decades.
+Completing the book in three months, she postponed its publication until after her death, and lived another two decades.
 It was published posthumously in 1877.